rj00a/evenio/tutorial/ch01_systems_and_events.md

 let mut world = World::new();
 ```

-An application usually only needs a single `World`, but multiple worlds can be created if the need arises.[^1]
+An application usually needs a single `World`, but multiple worlds can be used if the need arises.[^1]

 # Systems and Events

 Systems are event handler functions that enable efficient access to the world.
 The majority of your application logic will likely live within systems.

-Events are messages we send in order to communicate with systems.
+Events are messages that systems listen for.
+A handful of events are defined by the library and have special effects when sent.
+However, most events are defined by the user.

-To get started, let's create a "hello world" system which prints a message whenever a `Message` event is sent.
+To get started, let's create a "hello world" system which prints a message whenever our `Message` event is sent.

 ```rust
 use evenio::prelude::*;